Home Compare CCEP vs COKE

 Coca-Cola Europacific Partners vs Coca-Cola Consolidated: Which Stock Looks Stronger in 2026?

-Coca-Cola Consolidated holds the cleaner structural position, with the lead spread across growth and profitability.
+Coca-Cola Consolidated holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 Coca-Cola Europacific Partners still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CCEP: Nasdaq 100, COKE: Russell 1000).